 On May 10, 2017, we received net proceeds of \$140,214 from the exercise of 19,889 stock purchase warrants from the Series D registered direct offering on November 10, 2011.
 In consideration for the warrant exercises, we issued to the investors warrants to purchase 39,778 shares of our Common Stock at an exercise price per share equal to \$8.40 per share.
-The warrants expire on the third year anniversary date.
+The warrants expired on the third year anniversary date.
 We determined the fair value of \$186,802 for these warrants and recorded the value as other expenses.
+All of these warrants have expired.